aspose-slides/Aspose.Slides-API-References/english/php-java/slideshowtransition/setadvanceonclick/_index.md

 ---
 title: setAdvanceOnClick
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 140
 url: /php-java/slideshowtransition/setadvanceonclick/
 ---

-## setAdvanceOnClick(boolean) method
+## setAdvanceOnClick(boolean value)  method

  Specifies whether a mouse click will advance the slide or not.
 If this attribute is not specified then a value of true is assumed.